ONSdigital/sdx-transform/README.md

 NOTE: .pck and .nobatch test files are required to not have a newline character at the end of the file.
 A simple way to remove it is to do the following command `perl -pi -e 'chomp if eof' filename`

-It's also possible to build sdx-transform-cs within a container using docker.
+It's also possible to build sdx-transform within a container using docker.
 From the sdx-transform-cs directory:

 ```bash
 $ docker build -t sdx-transform .